defi-wonderland/xkeeper-core/docs/src/content/core/automation_vault.md

 - **Ownership Control**: The contract incorporates ownership management to ensure control over its functions.
 The owner has the authority to approve or revoke relays, callers, and selectors.

+- **Multichain Support**: The xKeeper core allows to configure the automation vaults for several chains.
+The native token is configurable for any automation vault.

 - **Flexibility**: Users have the freedom to add or remove relays and select specific functions to be executed by jobs, granting them greater control over their automation processes.